charliehua/DSCI-100-project/README.md

 # DSCI-100-project

+**Group:** DSCI100-006-014
+**Date:**  02/11/2022

 ## GOALS

 What are our team goals for this project?
-- Using the skills we learn in this course, we will formulate a question about___, and answer with data science as tool.

 What do we want to accomplish?
+- Using the data science skills we learn in this course, we want to do some professional reseach/analysis on a dataset and create a high quility project.
+- During the teamwork session, we want to build a good relationship with each other and learn to work effecient as a team.

 What skills do we want to develop or refine?
+- Teamwork skills
+- Research skills
+- Data Analysis skills

 ## EXPECTATIONS:

 What do we expect of one another regarding attendance at meetings, participation, frequency of communication, quality of work, etc.?